MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 ![Db design pic]()

-The database design is the part of this project I spent most time on because I made a few different design on paper but each one when implementated had issues with being queried or it did'nt seem to suit graphically in my opinion.
+The database design is the part of this project I spent most time on because I made a few different designs on paper but each one when implementated had issues with being queried or it did'nt seem to suit graphically in my opinion.
 Time was the biggest issue for me as it is hard to represent time in a simple way while neo4j uses milliseconds from the Epoch to measure time I was trying to represent the working week for a semester in a simple form so In my finaly design I chose to represent time as very specific timeslot nodes so for example one timeslot has a node with a `Unique string property "fri at 11 to 12"`.

 #### Cypher Queries